devhanee1/book-study/05-pragmatic-programmer/chapter-4-pragmatic-paranoia/kyounghan_topic23_design_by_contract.md

 - Point to ponder : If DBC is so powerful, why isn't it used more widely?
 - It it hard to come up with the contract?
 - Does it make you think about issues you'd rather ignore for now?
-- DOes it force you to THINK!?
+- Does it force you to THINK!?
 - Clearly, this is a dangerous tool!